My Favorite Writing Tool! - Scrivener

-Simply put, Evernote is a software application for taking notes.
+Simply put, OneNote is a software application for taking notes.
 For me, it's my brains!
 I keep all my story ideas, research items, pictures, web clippings, readings, presentation notes, conference notes, to-do lists, addresses, work tasks, events, ...
 Well, you get the picture.
-Regardless of where I am or which device I'm using, Evernote is there with me.
+Regardless of where I am or which device I'm using, OneNote is there with me.
 I can take notes on my iPad and they automatically show up on my desktop and iPhone.
 It has saved me on many occassions when I came up with an idea, stumbed across a web tidbit, or just wanted to squeeze in a little writing.
-To have all this flexibility, I pay $35 a year for their Plus subscription.
-It's well worth it to keep my sanity.
+And the best thing is that OneNote is free!

 I have looked at other, similar products.
 Only because I sometimes get a little frustrated with some formatting glitches, especially when trying to copy or paste to/from Scrivenor.
 I've looked at Paper from Dropbox, which is very slick, but very pricy.
+I used to use Evernote all the time, but they started to fall behind in the features, as compared with OneNote, and it was a paid subscription service.
 Trying to Manage Google docs & sheets is just too cumbersome.
-And when I'm writing, Scrivener is my main tool, but Evernote has my story universe for reference.
+And when I'm writing, Scrivener is my main tool, but OneNote has my story universe for reference.

 The Successful Author Mindset, by Joanna Penn